Martin220799/Bioadaptive-Drone/README.md

 ## Overview

-This project connects a Polar H10 chest strap (via BLE) to a Parrot ANAFI drone (via Parrot GroundSDK) and adjusts drone behavior in real time based on the operator's physiological state.
+This project connects a Polar H10 chest strap (via BLE), via this Android App, to a Parrot ANAFI drone (via Parrot GroundSDK) and adjusts drone behavior in real time based on the operator's physiological state.
 Heart rate zones are calculated per participant using an individual calibration procedure and mapped to either drone speed (outdoor prototype) or drone altitude (indoor prototype).
 A simulation mode allows testing without physical drone hardware.

 ## Prototypes